Cornally/ip-highlight-chrome-extension/README.md

-# ip-highlight
+# HighLight IP Lookup
 Chrome extension to find the city, state, country code of the selected (highlighted) IP address in the active tab.
+[Click here](https://chrome.google.com/webstore/detail/highlight-ip-lookup/ieepfodddhpbeabnpaikeimelgejgkhn?hl=en) to view it in the Chrome Web Store.